 How to Kill Bumble Bees If They Become a Pest

-free control of bumble bees is discussed on the bumble
+Chemical and non-chemical controls should both be considered.
+Non-chemical control mainly consists of prevention methods.
+Pesticide free control of bumble bees is discussed on the bumble bee information page.

 First, there is timing to consider.

 Stinging insects such as bees, wasps, hornets or yellowjackets tend to be very active in daylight hours and rest (in their nests) after sundown.
 If you treat an active nest in daylight hours there are two possible bad results: you are at much greater risk of being stung and will not kill as many bees with initial application.
 Once you have located the nest, make note or mark the area so that you can find the nesting area at dusk or in the darker hours.

 During daylight hours, bees are busy foraging for all of the colony’s needs.
 Treating the nest during these hours will kill a few bees.
 Workers returning to the nest are exposed to the treatment but the treatment will not be as fast or as effective.
 Early evening treatment will catch the majority of the workers in the nest, trapped and unable to escape safely.

 Nests located beneath loose objects (mulch, grass clippings) or covered by over-grown grass and weeds are treated differently than those that lie simply beneath a brick, stone or other similar object.